Computer Generation of Disordered Networks with Targeted Structural Properties: Order metrics

 To estimate the geometric ring sizes, we first project the 3D rings onto two-dimensional planes.
 We treat each ring as a polygon and use Newell's method to estimate the normal vector $\mathbf{n}$ that maximizes the polygon's area when projected along $\mathbf{n}$ \cite{tampieri1992}.
 Then, we project the polygon onto the plane defined by $\mathbf{n}$ and determine its pole of inaccessibility.
 This point is maximally distant from all edges of the projected polygon.
 We call the minimum distance from the pole of inaccessibility to any edge of the projected ring \textit{ring radius} $r_s$, as it estimates the radius of the largest circle that can fit inside the ring.
 We determine the ring radii of all very strong rings in the network and calculate their mean $\overline{r}_s$ and standard deviation $\sigma_{r_s}$.

-We have now introduced a comprehensive list of metrics that quantify disorder in network structures across different length scales.
-The list is summarized in Table~\ref{tab:list_of_metrics}, Appendix~\ref{sec:list_of_symbols}.
+We have now introduced a comprehensive list of metrics that quantify disorder in network structures across different length scales. \replace{The list is}{This list,} summarized in Table~\ref{tab:list_of_metrics}, Appendix~\ref{sec:list_of_symbols}, combines various structural information in direct and reciprocal space to provide a new classification of disorder in spatial networks.
 In the next section, we determine the parameter space of metrics that can be reached using the extended WWW algorithm introduced in Section~\ref{sec:WWW}.
 We also demonstrate how our network generation and characterization method can be used to statistically reproduce disordered biophotonic networks.